• Skip to primary navigation

 If you do not have an Instant Pot you can absolutely make this recipe on the stove top.
 Just follow the instructions over at Creamy Chicken Fettuccine Alfredo.

-You may also like to check out this Instant Pot Rigatoni , Instant Pot Mac and Cheese, or this Easy Tomato Cream Sauce.
+If you are looking to make pasta in your Instant Pot you may also like to check out this Instant Pot Spaghetti with Jar Sauce, Instant Pot Rigatoni , or Instant Pot Mac and Cheese.

 Table of Contents hide